blazejdolicki/multilingual-interference/README.md

 sbatch create_vocabs.sh
 ```

 We copied `config/ud/en/udify_bert_finetune_en_ewt.json` from Anna's repo and changed the vocab directory to the one just created.
-As described [here](https://github.com/allenai/allennlp/releases/tag/v1.0.0.rc1), we had to change the config file from using iterator to dataloader.
+As described [here](https://github.com/allenai/allennlp/releases/tag/v1.0.0.rc1), we had to change the config file from using an iterator to dataloader.

 Run `bert_en_finetune.sh` to finetune mBERT on English.
 To finetune on Hindi run `bert_en_finetune_hindi.sh`.

-## Setup metalearning and cosine similarity calculation
+## Setup meta-learning and cosine similarity calculation

 1. Add pytorch and other libs to env if they weren't added before.
-2. Check your unique path to the pretrained mBERT generated from pretraining.
+2. Check your unique path to the pre-trained mBERT generated from pretraining.
 It looks something like `logs/bert_finetune_en/2021.05.12_23.02.00`.
 3. Fine-tuning process creates a file `model.tar.gz`.
 Untar it with `tar -xzf model.tar.gz`
 4. Rename the `weights.th` into `best.th` with `mv weights.th best.th`
 5. Navigate to `multilingual-interference/metalearning` and create the directory that will store the gradient conflict calculations:
 ```
 mkdir cos_matrices
 ```
 6. Modify `train_meta.sh` to use the correct --model_dir from your pretraining.
 Change the flags as desired.
-With default parameters it takes around 20 hours.
+With default parameters, it takes around 20 hours.
 7. Run in Lisa `sbatch train_meta.sh`.
 8. The numpy array containing gradient similarities is located in `metalearning/cos_matrices`.
 It has shape `num_episodes/save_every x num_train_languages x num_train_languages`.
 The checkpoint gradient similarities are saved  every `save_every` parameter.

 ### Requirements